 Restore Your Vote: I have a felony conviction.
 Can I vote?

 Many people wonder "can I vote with a felony conviction?" and assume the laws have restricted their rights.
 But that’s not true!
-While many states have some restriction on felon voting rights, most states restore the right to vote to people after they complete their sentences.
+While many states have some restriction on felon voting rights, most states restore the right to vote to citizens after they complete their sentences.
 In fact, up to 18 million Americans with past convictions can vote RIGHT NOW – they just don’t know it – because the felony disenfranchisement laws in every state can be confusing.

 With the help of this website, you will no longer have to wonder whether you have the right to vote and will no longer have to ask, "can I restore my right to vote?"
 If you are a United States citizen, you can answer the key questions below about your conviction(s) and determine if you are eligible to vote right now, or eligible to go through the process to restore your right to vote.

 Please know that using this website is completely anonymous.
 We do not capture any information about you.